headspace

 • Read through and sign a consent form

-• Access to a GP and/or nurse for physical and mental health issues
+• Access to a GP and/or nurse for physical and mental health challenges

 A Medicare card lets people get a range of medical services and prescriptions at a lower cost, and free care as a public patient in a public hospital.